matejklemen/deep-rf/README.md

 The following example builds a deep forest that consists only of cascade forest (no multi-grained scanning).
 Each layer contains 4 random, 4 completely random and 4 random subspace forests.
 Each of these forests contains 500 trees.
 Anywhere k-fold cross-validation is used in the deep forest algorithm, k = 3.
+The predictions of models in last layer are combined using stacking.
 The example uses LETTER data set for fitting and predicting.

 ```python
 import numpy as np